-You are driving through a busy street in a city and now you need to park your vehicle.
-You find a spot that’s perfect to parallel-park your car.
-So finally, your tiring drive can end.
+You are driving through a busy street in a city and need to park your vehicle.
+You find a spot that’s perfect to parallel-park your car between two others.
+Finally, your tiring drive can end.
 But while backing your car into the spot, you graze your car’s rear into a light pole.
-This is the side of the car to which you are blind-sided and can’t see all the way, but can only use judgement.
-There is an ugly scratch and a dent.
-After a few more twists and turns, you finally park the car properly.
-But you have the dent and the scratch to contend with.
-To put it subtly, your parking attempt was a failure.
-You can take this failure either as a loser or as a person who looks at it as something learnt.
+This is the side of the car to which you are blind-sided, and can only use judgement.
+There are an ugly scratch and a dent.
+After a few more twists and turns, you finally park the car.
+But your parking attempt suffered a failure.
+You can take this failure either like a loser or as a person who looks at it as something learnt.

 The loser’s attitude

-First of all, the loser cannot digest the fact that a dent and a scratch have been caused.
-It is a huge deal for him/her.
-After having invested a lot in the car, this is a defect to contend with.
-In the book Guide to Investing, author Robert Kiyosaki talks about 5 types of losers.
-Here is how each of them would cope with the parking situation.
+The loser cannot digest the fact that a dent and a scratch have been caused.
+After having invested a lot in the car, this inflicted defect is unacceptable.
+In the book Rich Dad’s Guide to Investing, author Robert Kiyosaki talks about 5 types of losers.
+Here is how each of them would cope with the parking failure.

 The blamer: “I don’t know why the municipality has to put a light pole exactly where the city’s cars are parked.
 It is sheer apathy”, “Passers-by are insensitive these days.
 Couldn’t someone have stopped for just a second and pointed out to me that I was backing into the light pole?”.
-For the blamer, everything and everyone other than him/herself is the cause of the fault.
+For the blamer, everything and everyone other than himself/herself is the cause of the failure.

 The quitter: “Oh man, I knew something like this would happen.
-It is so risky to drive around the city and have to find tight parking spaces.
-From now on, I will only drive around my locality and on the wide national highways”.
+It is so risky to drive around the city.
+Parking spaces are so tight and beyond my driving capability.
+From now on, I will only drive around my locality and on the wide national highways.
+Goodbye city roads”.
 The quitter finds it easy to give up.
-The activity is completely banned in the future for the fear of failure.
+The activity is completely banned in the future, because of the fear of failure.

 How to approach the problem as a learner

 The first step is to acknowledge that a problem occurred and that it was due to your fault.